 Thiemann-Bourque, K., McGuff, S., & Goldsteinc, H. (2017).
 Training peer partners to use a speech-generating device with classmates with autism spectrum disorder: Exploring communication outcomes across preschool contexts.
 Journal of Speech, Language, Hearing Research, 60, 2648–2662.

 Video clips were provided by the TAALC Project (Teaching Age-Appropriate Academic Learning through Communication) at the University of Kentucky’s Human Development Institute.
 TAALC is supported by the Kentucky Department of Education.

 All rights reserved.
 Any or all portions of this document may be reproduced without prior permission, provided the source is cited as:

 Kearns, J., & Kleinert, J. (2019).
-How peers can support AAC use by students with significant communication needs (TIES TIPS Series No. 1).
+How peers can support AAC use by students with significant communication needs (TIPS Series: Tip #1).
 Minneapolis, MN: University of Minnesota, TIES Center.